-The maximum amount you can earn – under which you don’t have to pay the MLS – is $180,000 for families and increases by $1,500 for each MLS dependent child (or $90,000 for singles)*.
+The maximum amount you can earn – under which you don’t have to pay the MLS – is $93,000 for singles and $186,000 for families.
 If you or your family’s annual taxable income is above this amount, and you don’t have hospital cover with a private health insurer, you’ll have to pay the MLS.

 How the Medicare Levy differs from the MLS